LeanKit-Labs/fount/README.md

 ```

 ### function
-Registering a function with fount will cause it to invoke the function during resolution and return the result.
+Registering a function with fount will cause it to invoke the function during resolution and return the result with two exceptions:

+ 1. The function is a stub or some other abstraction that cannot have dependencies resolved for it
+ 2. The function has dependencies which do not exist for fount

+In these exceptional scenarios, fount will resolve the dependency with the function itself rather than calling it for you.

 ```javascript
 fount.register( 'factory', function() { return 'a thing!' } );